LauriESB/oop-fatecso/README.md

 ### Path

-I started completing generalization and specialization exercises, with and without polymorphism, moved on to binary association, array lists, then finished by configuring and connecting my GUIs to the SQL Developer database.
+I started completing generalization and specialization exercises, with and without polymorphism, moved on to binary association, array lists, then finished by configuring and connecting my GUIs to the SQL Developer Database.